 We’re most sincere when we say, “You can do it … we can help”.

-For those preparing for your October 20-21, 2017 exam, we have a September 13-17 course strategically timed just before your exam.
-Obviously we’re a bit biased, as we feel we have the ideal course; however, you should look for the following features.
+If you’re planning on taking the April 12-13, 2019 exam lock in your spot now.
+The application fee of $750 and examination fee of $3275 are both due in January.
+We have a September 19-23 course strategically timed just before your October exam.
+Obviously, we’re a bit biased, as we feel we have the ideal course.
+Your osteopathic colleagues concur as we’re the #1 go-to source for those preparing for their oral exam.
 We recommend a BOARD review course, not just a review course, for an exam focused review.
 There is precious little time to wade through the volumes of material to figure out what to prioritize.
 You also want a faculty with extensive speaking experience.
-The fact that they research and publish is irrelevant, as the answer guide to the test and henceforth, their lectures should be based on ACOG clinical recommendations.
+The fact that the research and publish is irrelevant, as the answer guide to the test and henceforth, their lectures should be based on ACOG clinical recommendations.
 Did you know our syllabus is highlighted with the core topics?
 Take advantage of private face-to-face mock orals while at the course.

-Have you been wondering about that new 4th station on the exam?
+Have you been wondering about the 4th station on the exam?
 We hope to shed light on that.
 For the lucky September course registrants, we will give a FREE evening session on simulating the 4th station.
 We know you will want more.
-Plus for the poor souls that didn’t attend, we’re debuting a new product, cleverly called “4th Station” that will have 15 cases with visual images.
+Plus for the poor souls that didn’t attend, we have a product, cleverly called “4th Station” that will have 18 cases with visual images.

 Finally, since 2011, we’ve been batting a 99% pass rate for course attendees!